 High levels of circulating uric acid can lead to formation of “needle-like” urate (the salt of uric acid) crystals, which gradually accumulate in the joints and other tissues in the body.
 Elevated concentrates of urate crystals in these areas leads to the symptoms of inflammation and intense pain that are typical of gout.

 Now, since the body naturally produces uric acid, some people may be genetically predisposed to having higher levels than others and, therefore, have a greater chance of developing gout.
 In addition to genetics, men, particularly over the age of 40 are more likely to develop gout than women due to naturally higher levels of circulating uric acid.

 In spite of genetics, age and sex, changes in peoples’ lifestyle and dietary patterns these days may ultimately lead to shifts in the characteristics normally associated with the development of this disorder.
 In fact, the occurrence of gout has now been shown to parallel that of many lifestyle-linked conditions including obesity, high blood pressure, high cholesterol, and diabetes.

 It’s also worth mentioning that my previously mentioned friend was actually 35 years of age during her initial bout with gout.
 So, let me emphasize to my meat-loving followers and friends who regularly frequent churrascarias and similar spots to indulge in high-purine treats: Whether you’re a man or woman, young or old, you’re still at significant risk of developing gout if you’re not taking any preventative measures.

-With that said to reduce your overall risk of gout or effectively treat it if you already have read my article – “Six Ways to Prevent the Onset of Gout”.
+With that said to reduce your overall risk of gout, or effectively treat it if you already have it, check out my article entitled “Six Ways to Prevent the Onset of Gout”.